Reaparr/Docs/src/content/faq/index.md

   and [Docs](https://github.com/Reaparr/Docs).
 - You can give a star on the Docker page for [Reaparr](https://hub.docker.com/r/reaparr/reaparr/).

+## How can I donate?

+GitHub Sponsors is available:

+ - Use the GitHub Sponsors page: [github.com/sponsors/Reaparr](https://github.com/sponsors/Reaparr)
+ - Click the “Sponsor” button on the [Reaparr](https://github.com/Reaparr/Reaparr) repo to make a one‑time or monthly contribution.

+Other ways to support:

+- Star the GitHub repos: [Reaparr](https://github.com/Reaparr/Reaparr) and [Docs](https://github.com/Reaparr/Docs)
+- Contribute code/docs, report bugs, or suggest features
+- Join the [Discord](https://discord.com/invite/Qa3BtxN77g) and spread the word

 ## Is Reaparr detectable by Plex server owners?

 Yes and no.